mawinkler/playground-one/docs/index.md

 # Playground One

-Ultra fast and slim playground in the clouds designed for educational and demoing purposes.

-!!! danger "Under construction!"
+!!! success

     Hello dear Playground One fan.
 Nice that you found the documentation.
-    This is currently under construction!
-    The contents are therefore to be enjoyed with caution and can still change at any time.

-## Latest News

-!!! ***Playground integrated with Vision One*** !!!
+Ultra fast and slim playground in the clouds designed for educational and demoing purposes.

+!!! abstract "Abstract"

+    Playground Ones main purpose is to act as a learning platform and demo environment while ensuring a reproducible experience.
+Playground One itself is containerized and uses Terraform to manage the cloud lifecycle using an easy-to-use command line interface.
+It integrates with various services such as container clusters, virtual instances, storage, but also with the corresponding Vision One services and endpoints.
+Among other things, you can gain experience and present Vision One Container Security, File Security, XDR, ASRM, Operations, Server & Workload Protection, and APIs in real environments.

+    Playground One includes scenarios and walkthroughs to help you expand your knowledge of cloud security.
+So if you've ever wanted to experiment with ECS security, run container image scans with GitHub Actions, use EKS with Fargate, do some nasty things, or drive successful demos, go and play with Playground One.

 In a nutshell: